microsoft/charticulator.com/_tutorials/tutorial5.md

     - timeBegin: 8.09
       timeEnd: 12.31
       text: |
-        Add a line mark, anchoring from the minimum tempearture to the maximum temperature
+        Add a line mark, anchored between the maximum tempearture and the minimum temperature

     - section: |
         # Arrange the Glyphs in a Radial Layout